The six operations in topology

 \section{Relative Atiyah Duality}

 Recall that, if $X$ is a compact smooth manifold, then the \textit{Atiyah duality} states that $\infsusp_{+}X$ is strongly dual to the \textit{Thom spectrum} associated to the virtual vector bundle given by the inverse of the tangent bundle of $X$, which is denoted by $\text{Th}(-TX)$.
-In this section we will take advantage of the full six functors formalism to give a generalization of this important classical result in terms of sheaves.
-We will start by recalling the definition of the \textit{$J$-homomorphism} in the context of the theory of $\infty$-categories (as done for example in [Cla11, Section 2]) and after we will see that this morphism defines canonically (up to a contractible space of choices) a sheaf of spectra $\text{Th}(E)$ on a topological space $X$ associated to any vector bundle $E$ over $X$.
-Then, for any submersion $f:X\rightarrow Y$ between smooth manifolds, we will deduce an equivalence between $\text{Th}(T_f)$ and $\pbp{f}\s{Y}$, where $T_f$ denotes the relative tangent bundle of $f$, from which, when $f$ is assumed to be proper, we will be able to obtain formally a relative version of Atiyah duality (with a proof that mirrors the one of [Hoy17, Corollary 6.13]).
+In this setion we will revisit Atiyah duality using the six functor formalism, in the spirit of motivic homotopy theory.

+By what we have achieved up to now, we can see very easily that whenever $f:X\rightarrow Y$ is a proper map inducing a locally contractible geometric morphism, $\pfs{f}(\s{X})\in\Sh{Y}{\spectra}$ is strongly dualizable with dual $\pfp{f}(\s{X})$.
+The question is then about identifying $\pfp{f}(\s{X})$ with some sheaf theoretic construction reminiscent of Thom spectra, at least in geometric situations (e.g. when $X$ and $Y$ are manifolds).
+We will provide a natural trasformation

+where the left-hand side denotes the $\infty$-groupoid of real vector bundles over $X$, the right-hand side is the $\infty$-groupoid of invertible sheaves of spectra, and $X$ ranges through all paracompact Hausdorff spaces.
+By observing that the left-hand side is a constant sheaf on the site of all paracompact Hausdorff spaces, the natural transformation above will automatically be induced by a functor

+given by one-point compactification followed by infinite suspension.
+After that, we will show that for any vector bundle $E$, $\text{Th}(E)$ can be described through six operations analogously to the definition in motivic homotopy theory.
+The advantage of our perspective on the definition of $\text{Th}(E)$ is that it makes the verification of all its expected properties, such as compatibility with pulling back vector bundles or short exact sequences, essentially trivial.
+We will then conclude the section by showing that for a submersion $f$ between smooth manifolds, there is an equivalence